HamStudy/examtools-docs/content/docs/cve/process-tips/_index.md

 ## Process Tip #14: Hybrid In-Person Exams

-courtesy of @Nick AA0NM : "So this is the down and dirty draft of our process (still being refined) that we will be testing out next week based on how things went this week (and some wishful thinking that a couple of the suggests we made will be in place).
+Courtesy of Nick AA0NM: "So this is the down and dirty draft of our process (still being refined) that we will be testing out next week based on how things went this week (and some wishful thinking that a couple of the suggests we made will be in place).
 Remember we are